green-leader/assert.sh/README.rst

   assert_raises "true"
   # exit code of `false` is expected to be 1
   assert_raises "false" 1
+  # check the outputs of commands against each other
+  assert_cmd "seq 2" "seq 2"
   # end of test suite
   assert_end examples